Include Pinterest in Your Social Strategy

 According to Pinterest, 80% of users access Pinterest through mobile devices.
 Though mobile is clearly the top choice in access, this platform can also be utilized on tablets, laptops, and desktops allowing users to share the images no matter where are surfing the web.

 The addition of promoted pins, Pinterest’s form of advertising, allows hotels to target their interested audience.
 Promoted pins make it easy to reach thousands and helps the brand images to be shared with measurable results.
 How this works is simple.
 When someone saves a promoted pin, their connections will see that pin in their feeds well.
 This drives additional revenue and engages new people to join your audience.
 Promoted pins last forever, supporting your goal and growing your targeted audience.

-From dedicated boards to advertising that targets and engage the hotel’s audience, Pinterest has many exciting features.
-With monthly analytics to track, measure and analyze the success of this platform, it makes this tool essential to any hotel’s social media marketing toolkit.
+From dedicated boards to advertising that targets and engages the hotel’s audience, Pinterest has many exciting features.
+With monthly analytics to track, measure, and analyze this platform’s success, this tool is essential to any hotel’s social media marketing toolkit.

 About the Author

-Lorie Towsley is the Social Media Strategist for Clairvoyix, LLC, a Las Vegas based marketing automation company focused on the travel and leisure market.
-Lorie’s 10+ years of social media marketing covers many industries including hospitality.
-Lorie holds a AA in Business Marketing from Western Governor’s University.
+Lorie Towsley is the Social Media Strategist for Clairvoyix, LLC, a Las Vegas-based marketing automation company focused on the travel and leisure market.
+Lorie’s 15+ years of social media marketing covers many industries including hospitality.
+Lorie holds a BA in Business Marketing from Western Governor’s University.